trueos/pcbsd/src-qt5/docs/preinstall.rst

 When selecting a virtual image file, choose a format that matches your virtualization technology, and an edition that matches what you would like to use.
 The following editions are available:

-* :file:`consumer-desktop`: provides an installed version of PC-BSD® with the KDE and Fluxbox desktop environments.
+* :file:`consumer-desktop`: provides an installed version of TrueOS® with the KDE and Fluxbox desktop environments.

 * :file:`trueos-server`: provides a pre-installed TrueOS® server that is command-line only.

 If you downloaded an installation file, instead of a virtual image, refer to :ref:`Burning the Installation Media` for instructions on how to burn the file to bootable media.

-If you have a slow download connection or wish to support the PC-BSD® project financially, you can purchase PC-BSD® DVDs from the
+If you have a slow download connection or wish to support the TrueOS® project financially, you can purchase PC-BSD® DVDs from the
 `FreeBSD Mall <https://www.freebsdmall.com/cgi-bin/fm/scan/su=yes/fi=prod_bsd/sf=sku/sf=title/sf=category/se=pcbsd>`_.

-Members of the PC-BSD® project attend many IT conferences across the globe and give out PC-BSD® DVDs at conference booths.
-Visiting a PC-BSD® booth is an excellent way to meet other PC-BSD® users and to get your questions answered.
+Members of the TrueOS® project attend many IT conferences across the globe and give out PC-BSD® DVDs at conference booths.
+Visiting a PC-BSD® booth is an excellent way to meet other TrueOS® users and to get your questions answered.
 Check the `PC-BSD® Blog <https://blog.pcbsd.org/>`_ to see if any events are happening near you.
 If you are organizing a PC-BSD® booth, `contact us <http://www.pcbsd.org/support/>`_ to arrange for DVDs.

 .. index:: checksum